-Standards or amendments Description of the standards or amendments IFRS 9 Financial Instruments The Company adopted the amendment to IFRS 4 Insurance Contracts described in the section "New Accounting Policies Applied".
+IFRS 9 Financial Instruments The Company adopted the amendment to IFRS 4 Insurance Contracts described in the section "New Accounting Policies Applied".
 Consequently, even if the provisions of IFRS 9 applied to financial statements beginning on or after January 1, 2018, the Company will apply these provisions simultaneously to the application of the standard IFRS 17.
 Description: On July 24, 2014, the IASB published the standard IFRS 9 Financial Instruments which replaces the provisions of the standard IAS 39 Financial Instruments: Recognition and Measurement.
+Amendments to IFRS 9 Financial Instruments were also published in October 2017 and August 2020 along with an annual improvement to IFRSs in May 2020 to provide clarifications on specific topics.
 The standard IFRS 9: requires financial assets to be measured at amortized cost or at fair value on the basis of the entity's business model for managing assets; changes the accounting for financial liabilities measured using the fair value option; proposes a new accounting model related to the recognition of expected credit losses, requiring the entity to recognize expected credit losses on financial assets using current estimates of expected shortfalls in cash flows on those instruments as at the reporting date; modifies the hedge accounting model, which aims to present in the financial statements the effect of risk management activities.
-The provisions of the new standard IFRS 9 will apply retrospectively or on a modified retrospective basis.
-On October 12, 2017, the IASB published an amendment to IFRS 9 Financial Instruments .
-The amendment Prepayment Features with Negative Compensation enables entities to measure at amortized cost some prepayable financial assets with so-called negative compensation.
-On August 27, 2020, the IASB published an amendment to IFRS 9 Financial Instruments .
-The amendment, Interest Rate Benchmark Reform - Phase 2 , clarifies among other things the requirements related to financial assets, financial liabilities and specific hedge accounting requirements when an existing interest rate benchmark is replaced.
-Status: The Company is currently evaluating the impact of this standard on its financial statements.
+The provisions of the new standard IFRS 9 will apply retrospectively.
+However, in accordance with the amendment to IFRS 17 published in December 2021, entities applying IFRS 17 and IFRS 9 simultaneously for the first time will be able to apply the classification overlay to designated financial assets by presenting comparative information as if the classification and measurement requirements of IFRS 9 had been applied.
+Entities are not required to apply the impairment requirements of IFRS 9 for the comparative period.
+Status: The Company is finalizing its assessment of the impact of this standard on its financial statements.
+At the transition date, January 1, 2022, the Company will apply the classification overlay to all its financial instruments, including derecognized assets.
+In addition, the Company will apply the impairment requirements of IFRS 9.
+The change in classification as at January 1, 2022 will be applied using the classification projected as at January 1, 2023.
+The impact of the adoption of this new standard is described in the section "Impact of IFRS 17 and IFRS 9 Adoption" below.